aldryn/aldryn-docs/docs/tutorial/basic-content-editing.rst

 In the *Toolbar*, select *Page > Add Page*.
 Give the page a ``Title`` (you can ignore the other options for now) and hit **Save** .

+.. todo:: an image for Page > Add Page from the toolbar

 Your new - and so far content-free - page will appear in right-hand pane.